 Journaling is a great way to start your personal development journey because it allows you to recognize patterns, ask yourself deep questions, and improve yourself as a whole.

-When we feel undeserving, there are specific personal development areas on which we should focus, like:
+When you feel undeserving, there are specific personal development areas on which you should focus, like:

 7. Practice self-love journaling daily

-I recently started doing this to get rid of my feelings of unworthiness, and I got to say that it’s changing me.
+Last year I started doing more journaling focused on what makes me special and the things I love about myself, so I could get rid of my feelings of unworthiness, and I got to say that it’s changing me.